Get word count java with GroupDocs.Metadata for presentations

 3. How do I handle large presentation files?

-4. Is there support available if I encounter issues?
+4. Is support available if I encounter issues?

-• GroupDocs offers a free support forum for assistance with any challenges you face.
+• GroupDocs offers a free support forum for community assistance and official help.

 5. Can this feature be integrated into existing systems?